otahontas/trpc-rtk-query/README.md

 Generate rtk query api endpoints automatically from your trpc setup!

 This is very much work in progress -project, but when ready, my goal is to provide [react-query like tRPC experience](https://trpc.io/docs/client/react) for Redux toolkit users.
-Here are some usage pattern I'm planning to support:
+Here are some usage patterns I'm planning to support:

 ## Create new api